 He grinned at me, positioning himself in front of the doors and crouching comically to deal with the kickback from the hose.
 Visors down!
 When the doors open, he said, do it right away.

 How he derives pleasure from this escapes me.
 His kid will be a cleaner of rooms just like him.

 The lift stopped with a hiss.
 We braced ourselves and glanced at one another, then a clicking as the doors juddered open to reveal a still larger steel room, this with primitive metal furniture, neon lit and smeared with dirt.
 People shouting and running naked, gibbering.
-One was shitting, at least two were fighting, or maybe fucking.
-They did not see us.
+One was shitting, omg and two were fighting or maybe fucking.
+They did not look at us.
 One woman sat, quieter, coiled and scowling at the ground.
-She then looked at me directly and I looked away.
+Then she turned to me and pointed into her gaping mouth.

 These are the children of the elite.
 They do what they want and have everything they need.
-They have lost the power of speech and so grunt and cry and claw at each other but cannot communicate.
-As they turned to us, we opened the hoses full blast, spraying them and the walls and beside me he was shouting what the hell, let’s fill the whole place!
+They grunt and cry and claw at each as they have lost the power of speech.
+We opened the hoses full blast, spraying them and the walls with violent plume of foam and beside me he was shouting, what the hell, fill the whole place!